ahrendsen/colorblind/README.md

 The "integrated" solution will change the default plot options for a program so that it will always create material that is colorblind friendly.

+# Sources

+# Raw RGB Values

+# Program Implementations

-Mathematica
+## Mathematica
----
+Mathematica is where I do the majority of my work, so it will be the first program to be filled out.
-Copy and Paste
+### Copy and Paste
---

 To any plot, add the paste in the following list of colors as the argument for "PlotStyle" For example: ListPlot[{{1,2,3},{4,5,6}},PlotStyle->{RGBColor[0/255],...}] {RGBColor[0/255,0/255,0/255], (* Black *)